 Field-hunting tip

-Look in ultramafic igneous rocks and contact metamorphosed dolomitic limestones country — that is the host setting where forsterite typically forms.
+Look in ultramafic igneous rocks and contact metamorphosed dolomitic limestones country, the host setting where forsterite typically forms.
 If you start seeing enstatite, chromite, spinel in float, you are in the right ground.
 Field specimens usually show a prismatic crystals, granular, massive habit, so train your eye for that shape before scanning the outcrop.